Art Central Foundation

 Greenville • 937-547-0908

 Darke County Center for the Arts was formed in 1978 to expand opportunities for cultural enrichment in the community by supporting the arts and restoring the Henry St. Clair Memorial Hall as a community cultural center.
 The DCCA presents an Artists Series, a Family Theatre Series, and a Coffeehouse Series.
-It has an active arts education program and support a summer residency for local students.
+It has an active arts education program and supports a summer residency for local students.

 Fairfield Community Arts Center